tomoe-mami/weechat-scripts/urlselect/README.md

     /urlselect unbind <key>

-Two custom commands are already set by default. `o` for xdg-open and `i` for inserting the URL into input bar.
+Two custom commands are already set by default. `o` for (xdg-)open and `i` for inserting the URL into input bar.
 You can unbind these keys or set it into something else with the above commands.

 To see a list of available custom commands, you can press F1 while the URL selection bar is active.

+You can execute custom command without activating selection bar.
+Just call `/urlselect run` followed by either a `<key>` character that has been bound using `/urlselect bind` or a normal WeeChat command.
+For example:

+    /urlselect run o
+    /urlselect run /print -core ${nick} wants you to visit ${url}

+The URL that will be used when selection bar is not active is the last URL in a buffer/merged buffers.

 ### Bar & Bar Items